mohanxz1/cricket_score_display/README.md

 Follow the prompts:
 The program will guide you through entering match details such as:

-Team names (e.g., "India", "Australia") [cite: finaldef.c]
+Team names (e.g., "India", "Australia")

-Venue (e.g., "Lords Cricket Ground") [cite: finaldef.c]
+Venue (e.g., "Lords Cricket Ground")

-Date (e.g., "24,06,2025") [cite: finaldef.c]
+Date (e.g., "24,06,2025")

-Toss winner and their decision (bat or bowl) [cite: finaldef.c]
+Toss winner and their decision (bat or bowl)

-Number of batsmen and their individual statistics (runs in ones, twos, threes, fours, sixes, balls played) for both innings [cite: finaldef.c].
+Number of batsmen and their individual statistics (runs in ones, twos, threes, fours, sixes, balls played) for both innings.

-Number of bowlers and their individual statistics (runs given, overs bowled, wickets taken, maiden overs) for both innings [cite: finaldef.c].
+Number of bowlers and their individual statistics (runs given, overs bowled, wickets taken, maiden overs) for both innings.

-Extras (wides, no-balls, byes, leg-byes) for each innings [cite: finaldef.c].
+Extras (wides, no-balls, byes, leg-byes) for each innings.

 Navigate the Menu:
 After all data is input, a menu will appear allowing you to view:

-Individual batsman details for either team [cite: finaldef.c].
+Individual batsman details for either team.

-Individual bowler details for either team [cite: finaldef.c].
+Individual bowler details for either team.

-A complete match summary, including total scores, extras, highest batsman scores, and best bowling figures for both innings, and the final result [cite: finaldef.c].
+A complete match summary, including total scores, extras, highest batsman scores, and best bowling figures for both innings, and the final result.

-The match summary will also be saved to a file named all_match_summaries.txt [cite: finaldef.c].
+The match summary will also be saved to a file named all_match_summaries.txt.

 Testing
 The provided code includes an interactive menu for viewing player statistics and a match summary, which serves as a form of functional testing for data accuracy and display.